 How much do solar panels cost on their own?
 How much does it cost to install solar panels?
 Several factors determine solar panel cost with installation.
 Solar panel cost itself varies from region to region and from project to project.
 Different manufacturers have different types of panels, using various technologies with different efficiencies, all of which affect pricing.

 The average cost of solar panel installation also varies for several reasons.
-Is it a residential or a commercial installation?
+Is it a residential solar panel installation or a commercial installation?
 If you talk to multiple installers like you should, there will be multiple price points for a full system installation.
 There are good reasons for this, however.
 Different installers have different preferences on all the items underneath the panels that customers never see.
 These racking, mounting and electrical wiring choices affect system performance and solar panel cost.

 Solar tax credits also vary and can affect system pricing a lot.
 Furthermore, residential & commercial projects have a wide range of electricity bills that customers are trying to offset, so it is always recommended to look at these projects on a case-by-case basis.